GoogleCloudPlatform/cloud-code-samples/nodejs/CONTRIBUTING.md

 All sample tests are expected to take the following steps:

 * Build the service
-* Deploy to Cloud Run
+* Deploy to the intended platform (such as Cloud Run)
 * Run the tests
-* Delete the service and container image
+* Delete the service, container image, and any other resources created during testing

 ### Cloud Run Hello World